kaaninel/cables/README.md

+# Kablo

-This library helps you use full potential of dart's streams for state management.
-It provides primitives for duplex streams such as Input, Output and Passthrough.
-You can describe a module's inputs, outputs and basic behaivor via these primitives.
+Welcome to Kablo, a powerful library that helps you harness the full potential of Dart's streams for state management.
+With Kablo, you can easily create and manage duplex streams, define module inputs and outputs, and leverage various mixins for additional functionality.

 ## Installation